-As the aforementioned Supreme Court decision states, the act of standing up and singing Kimigayo in face of Himonaru has an element of expressing respect to Kimigayo and Himonaru.
+As the aforementioned Supreme Court decision in 2011 states, the act of standing up and singing Kimigayo in face of Himonaru has an element of expressing respect to Kimigayo and Himonaru.
 Therefore, forcing the act by issuing orders or reprimanding those who refuse to stand up violates the individual freedom to hold certain historical and political opinion regarding Hinomaru and Kimigayo.
 Such acts violate article 19 of the Covenant not only because they force individuals to show support for and respect to Hinomaru and Kimigayo but also because they are enforced by disadvantageous measures against "disrespect towards a flag and a symbol."

-Does the State party plan to take measures so that teachers will not be forced to stand up, sing or play Kimigayo by their superiors' orders, and will not be reprimanded for not taking such actions at ceremonies including matriculation and graduation at public elementary schools, junior high schools and senior high schools?
+Proposed Recommendations for the State party must not reprimand teachers who do not stand up to Hinomaru, sing Kimigayo or play an accompaniment to Kimigayo for other people's singing at ceremonies including matriculation and graduation at public elementary schools, junior high schools and senior high schools